ortus-docs/cachebox-docs/overview/index.md

 # The Enterprise Caching Engine

 Caching has been a central concern in the ColdBox Platform since its very first version.
-We have always been concerned with mission critical applications, scalability and the ability to provide granular caching aspects to ColdBox applications.
-With CacheBox we decided it was time to open up the library for usage to all ColdFusion applications, not even if they are built on ColdBox (Shame on you!).
+We have always been concerned with mission critical applications, scalability and the ability to provide granular caching aspects to ColdFusion (CFML) applications within a single in-process caching engine.

 <img src="./images/intro_OBjectStores.png">